mihailthebuilder/news-positivity-research/README.md

 I chose those three sites because their content covers the full sentiment spectrum.
 The Canary and positive.news have clear remits to focus on negative and positive content, respectively, while the BBC is neutral.

-The [model notebook](./model.ipynb) has the scripts I used to scrape the headlines.
-They're designed to work only on the landing pages (e.g. https://bbc.co.uk), not for the article pages (e.g. https://www.bbc.co.uk/news/uk-england-birmingham-58282348).
+The [data notebook](./data.ipynb) has the scripts I used to scrape the headlines.
+They're designed to work only on the landing pages (e.g. https://bbc.co.uk) and not the article pages (e.g. https://www.bbc.co.uk/news/uk-england-birmingham-58282348).

 ### Picking the models